Raullam/Raullam/README.md

 - 🌱 I’m tutoring on **Blockchain Development**

 - 🗓️ Do you need help with a problem?
-[Schedule Your Sessions with Me](https://www.buymeacoffee.com/web3classes/e/78962)

 - 👨‍💻 All of my projects are available at [https://github.com/Raullam](https://github.com/Raullam)

-- 📝 I regularly write articles on [https://dev.to/raullam]([https://dev.to/daltonic](https://dev.to/raullam))
+- 📝 I regularly write articles on [https://dev.to/raullam](https://dev.to/raullam)

 - 💬 Ask me about **Blockchain Development**

 - 📫 How to reach me **Ruloxnft@gmail.com**

 - You want to learn from a Mentor?
-[Book your Private Web 3.0 Classes with Me](https://www.buymeacoffee.com/web3classes/e/74614)
+[Book your Private Web 3.0 Classes with Me]

 - ⚡ Fun fact **I've a good sense of humor**